biglocalnews/.github/profile/README.md

-Big Local News is a program at Stanford University that empower journalists to better cover their community.
+Big Local News is a program at Stanford University creating tools and data that empower journalists to better cover their community.

 Our team authors open-source software that gathers and refines hard-to-obtain public records about policing, politics, public health, employment and other topics.
 We work with reporters to analyze the record,  find stories and produce journalism with impact.